We would like to thank National Australia Bank for supporting the Girls in STEM Mentoring Program by

 Our invitation to Year 10/11 students with an interest in STEM

-The Bionics Institute invites schools to nominate Year 10/11 students, who have a strong interest in STEM subjects, to join the program each year.
-These students will have the unique opportunity to be mentored by our leading female research scientists over a 6-month period, culminating in an October Girls in STEM event.
+The Bionics Institute invites schools to nominate up to four Yr 10 or Yr 11 students, who have a strong interest in STEM subjects, to join the program each year.

-- In Term 1, your school selects around four students to take part in the program and nominates a teacher to liaise with the Bionics Institute.
+- In Term 1, your school selects up to four students to take part in the program and nominates a teacher to liaise with the Bionics Institute.

-- Students will be asked to gather information on a specific area online approximately once a month with the aim of developing a literature review.
+- Students will be asked to gather information on a specific area of research using Google approximately once a month with the aim of increasing their knowledge over time.
 Initially, the information will be broad, for example hearing impairment.
 It will progress on to more detailed information about a specific area, for example cochlear implants.
-Towards the end of the program, your students will be introduced to information about their mentor’s specific area of research.
+Towards the end of the program, students will be introduced to information about their mentor’s specific area of research.

-- At the end of the program, each pair will present a five-minute PowerPoint presentation of their literature review at a Girls in STEM event in early October.
-Parents and key learning staff will be invited to attend, and each student will be presented with a certificate to recognise their achievement.
+- At the end of the program, each pair will present their learnings in a five-minute PowerPoint presentation at a school assembly or in class during October.
+Parents, peers and mentors can be invited to attend.

 What time commitment is involved?